 Area 51, Nevada

 The U.S. government wouldn’t admit Area 51 existed until 1992 documents released in 2013 mentioned the Nevada military base.
 Officials still haven’t revealed what type of research goes on, though conspiracy theorists claim alien activity is studied there.
 You can get a birds-eye view of the spot on Google Maps, but the sprawling desert makes it hard for anyone to sneak in, and security is tight.
 Even visitors with security clearances reach Area 51 on private planes that keep the windows drawn until landing.
-Learn more about how Area 51 stays so secretive.
+This is only one of many ways Area 51 stays so secretive.